halll8/FlightInformation/README.md

      <li>Entity Framework Core</li>
 </ul>

 <h2>Usage</h2>

-The home page of the app (Flights/Index) displays a table of flights.
-Flights can be added to this table with the "Create New" button.
+The home page of the app (*Flights/Index*) displays a table of flights.
+Flights can be added to this table with the "<strong>Create New</strong>" button.

-Each flight in the table can be selected with the "Select" button to display a table of passengers registered for the flight.
+Each flight in the table can be selected with the "<strong>Select</strong>" button to display a table of passengers registered for the flight.

-Passengers can be created with the "Create New" button on the Passengers page (Passengers/Index).
+Passengers can be created with the "<strong>Create New</strong>" button on the Passengers page (*Passengers/Index*).

-Passengers can be added to a flight when creating or editing an existing flight on the Flights/Index page by checking the box that corresponds to the passengers name and ID.
+Passengers can be added to a flight when creating or editing an existing flight on the *Flights/Index* page by checking the box that corresponds to the passengers name and ID.

+The code in DbInitializer.cs can be uncommented to seed the database with some test data.